nditcommunity/nditcommunity.github.io/README.md

 GitHub Actions runs formatting, dependency auditing, the production build, and the complete test suite on pull requests and pushes to `main`.
 Failed browser runs upload a Playwright report with traces and screenshots.
+Successful deployment notifications also trigger a smoke test against the production pages, integrations, and security headers.

 ## Deployment